Joint BIS-IMF-OECD-WB External Debt Hub Contact Us • Home

 The maturity breakdown for banks’ international financial claims is provided on the basis of remaining or residual maturities.

 From first quarter 2000 onwards, the consolidated statistics are available on a quarterly basis.
 For previous periods CBS are available on a semi-annual basis only.
-Because line 1 and line 17 are derived from different reporting systems, short-term bank claims (line 17) can, in some cases, exceed total bank claims (line 1).
+Because line 1 and line 12 are derived from different reporting systems, short-term bank claims (line 12) can, in some cases, exceed total bank claims (line 1).

-Line 21.
-Multilateral loans, IMF, short term [Previously known Line 19_Multilateral loans: IMF]
+Line 13_Multilateral loans, IMF, short term

 The data cover total IMF credit and loan obligations (principal and interest) falling due in the next twelve months and the obligations that are in arrears as at the end of the reporting period.
 The data are denominated in Special Drawing Rights (SDRs) and are converted to US dollars using the end-period exchange rate.
 The data are sourced from IMF records.

-See line 11.
+See line 14.

 The data on international reserve assets refer to entries published in the world tables of the IMF’s International Financial Statistics (IFS).

-Line 25 corresponds to the series described in the IFS as: Total Reserves minus Gold (IFS line.1l.d).
+Line 24 corresponds to the series described in the IFS as: Total Reserves minus Gold (IFS line.1l.d).
 It includes the US dollar value of monetary authorities’ holdings of SDRs, reserve position in the Fund, and foreign exchange.
 In the IFS the following three component lines are shown:

 The data on reported portfolio investment assets (equity and debt securities) are sourced from the IMF’s Coordinated Portfolio Investment Survey (CPIS) database.